c4palot/Bababoey/README.md

-# RebornRec
+# RockRoom
-Contains data for the rebornrec server to download at times and stuff
+Contains data for the rockroom server to download at times and stuff